Marcus Silcock

 Mercurius Magazine

 I am super happy to have an excerpt from my novel Never Mind the Beasts in Mercurius Magazine (out of Barcelona and the world).
-The excerpt is from the immigration to Vegas section.
-Circus Circus.
-Meat loaf and bishops.
-Irish ninjas.
-Lotsa hunks.
-You can read it over here.
-Read more
+The excerpt is from the immigration… Read more.

 -